Piotr-Piwoni/A_Pirates_Tale-FMP-2022/README.md

-# A Pirate's Life - FMP 2022
+# A Pirate's Tale - FMP 2022
-This is a game developed for my Culture brif; it's a pirate narrative adventure game.
+This is a game developed for my Culture brief; it's a pirate narrative adventure game.